shounic/docs/spawn.md

 yes

+> can you spawn on friendly buildings?

+no

 > what happens if you spectate the cart?

 the plugin tries to spawn you on the last valid player you spectated. if not, you spawn at home like normal tf2